 Setting the system view at a logical cluster level provides a default value for connections in a logical cluster.
-See Chapter 13, "System Changes," for more information.
+See Chapter 15, "System Changes."

 Note The system-view attribute is an administrative tool.
 Its current value does not affect the way applications perceive a logical cluster, its databases, or database objects.